 Home Price: $1,280,000 median sale price

-Perfect For: Families, professionals, and singles
+For: Families, professionals, and

-Crime rate: Below average violent crime rate
+Crime rate: Below average violent

 Owner-Occupied Households: 13.67%